kneatace/crud_operation_java/README.md

 A simple Java desktop application to perform CRUD operations (Create, Read, Update, Delete) on users stored in a MySQL database.
+(Used tabbed pane in this one)
 Built using Java Swing for GUI, JDBC for database access, and MySQL (via XAMPP) as the backend.

--Features
+-Features:

   -Create a new user (name, email, password)

   -View user details by ID